Ranger-Guided Snowshoe Walks

 Kids pose in front of Crater Lake on a ranger-guided snowshoe walk.

-This winter (2022-2023), walks will be offered on Saturdays, Sundays, and holidays from December 10 through April 30, and every day from December 17 to January 2 and March 25 to April 1.
-The walks start at 1:00 pm, last two hours, and cover 1 to 2 miles of moderate-to-strenuous terrain.
+They start at 1:00 pm, last two hours, and cover 1 to 2 miles of moderate-to-strenuous terrain.
 They don’t follow a trail—the hike is an off-trail exploration through the forests and meadows along the rim of Crater Lake.
-If the road to Rim Village is closed, the walks explore the forests and meadows in the vicinity of Park Headquarters.
+On days when the road to Rim Village is closed, they explore the forests and meadows near Park Headquarters.

 Ranger and Visitors Snowshoeing through the Forest

-No previous snowshoeing experience is necessary.
-Snowshoes are provided free of charge, and there is no cost for the tour (apart from the winter entrance fee of $20 per vehicle).
-Participants should be at least 8 years old, be in good physical health, and come prepared with warm clothing and water-resistant footwear.
-The walks take place rain or shine (or snow).
-Pets are not allowed on the hike.
+There is no cost for the tour, apart from the park’s winter entrance fee of $20 per vehicle.
+Snowshoes are provided free of charge and no previous snowshoeing experience is necessary.
+Participants must be at least 8 years old and come prepared with warm clothing and water-resistant footwear.
+Pets are not allowed.

 Winter View of Wizard Island

-Space on each tour is limited, and advance reservations are required.
-For more information and to sign up, call the park’s visitor center at 541-594-3100.
-Organized groups (such as scout troops, hiking clubs, and church groups) may be able to arrange for a separate tour, staff permitting.
-Call to check on available dates.
+Space on each tour is limited and advance reservations are required.
+For more information and to sign up, call 541-594-3100.
+Outdoor clubs, scout troops, and other organized groups of 10 or more people may be able to arrange for a separate tour, staff permitting.

 Park footer